norruljannah/web-joms/README.md

 The features:

-Register and Login
+1.Register and Login
-Update Profile
+2.Update Profile
-Rent Car
+3.Rent Car
-Book Driver
+4.Book Driver
-Feedback
+5.Feedback
-Point and Reward
+6.Point and Reward